madromas/Mad_Blog/README.md

 No command lines, no composers, no huge vendors and NO LARAVEL!!!

 Super light weight, simple 9gag clone.
-Running on php_7.4.
+Running on php_7.4 and possibly on php 8.4(please test).
 King media was a base engine with modifications to work properly as a social blog.
 Notifications, dark/light mode, webp posting, video posting(youtube,mp4), rating, bans, comment section, message system, admin panel, users profiles and so on.

 Install instructions:
 1. Open and edit config file at king-config.php with your database, user and pass